IBM/universal-connectors/filter-plugin/logstash-filter-mariadb-guardium/README.md

 * Download the [logstash-filter_offline_plugin_mariadb.zip](MariaDBOverFilebeatPackage/logstash-filter-mariadb_guardium_filter.zip) plug-in.
 * Download the plugin filter configuration file [MariaDB.conf](MariaDB.conf).

 ## Procedure
 1. On the collector, go to Setup > Tools and Views > Configure Universal Connector.
 2. Enable the connector if it is disabled before uploading the UC plug-in.
-3. Click Upload File and select the offline logstash-filter_offline_plugin_mariadb.zip plug-in.
+3. Click Upload File and select the offline [logstash-filter_offline_plugin_mariadb.zip](MariaDBOverFilebeatPackage/logstash-filter-mariadb_guardium_filter.zip) plug-in.
 After it is uploaded, click OK.
 4. Click the Plus sign to open the Connector Configuration dialog box.
 5. Type a name in the Connector name field.
-6. Update the input section to add the details from mariadb.conf file's input part, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.
+6. Update the input section to add the details from [mariadb.conf](MariaDB.conf) file's input part, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.
-7. Update the filter section to add the details from mariadb.conf file's filter part, omitting the keyword "filter{" at the beginning and its corresponding "}" at the end.
+7. Update the filter section to add the details from [mariadb.conf](MariaDB.conf) file's filter part, omitting the keyword "filter{" at the beginning and its corresponding "}" at the end.
 8. The "type" field should match in input and filter configuration section.
 This field should be unique for every individual connector added.
 9. The "tags" parameter in the filter configuration should match the value of the attribute tags configured in the Filebeat configuration for a connector.
 10. Click Save.
 Guardium validates the new connector, and enables the universal connector if it was disabled.
 After it is validated, it appears in the Configure Universal Connector page.

-### Set-up dev environment
-Before you can build & create an updated GEM of this filter plugin, set up your environment as follows: .
-1. Clone Logstash codebase & build its libraries as as specified in [How to write a Java filter plugin](https://github.com/logstash-plugins/logstash-filter-java_filter_example).
-Use branch 7.x (this filter was developed alongside 7.14 branch).
-2. Create _gradle.properties_ and add LOGSTASH_CORE_PATH variable with the path to the logstash-core folder you created in the previous step.
-For example:

-    ```LOGSTASH_CORE_PATH=/Users/taldan/logstash76/logstash-core```

-3. Clone the [github-uc-commons](https://github.com/IBM/guardium-universalconnector-commons) project and build a JAR from it according to instructions specified there.
-The project contains Guardium Record structure you need to adjust, so Guardium universal connector can eventually feed your filter's output into Guardium.
-4. Edit _gradle.properties_ and add a GUARDIUM_UNIVERSALCONNECTOR_COMMONS_PATH variable with the path to the built JAR.
-For example:
-    ```GUARDIUM_UNIVERSALCONNECTOR_COMMONS_PATH=../guardium-universalconnector-commons/build/libs```
-If you'd like to start with the most simple filter plugin, we recommend to follow all the steps in [How to write a Java filter plugin](https://www.elastic.co/guide/en/logstash/7.16/java-filter-plugin.html) tutorial.

-### Build plugin GEM
-To build this filter project into a GEM that can be installed onto Logstash, run
-    $ ./gradlew.unix gem --info
-Sometimes, especially after major changes, clean the artifacts before you run the build gem task:
-    $ ./gradlew.unix clean
-### Install
-To install this plugin on your local developer machine with Logstash installed, run:

-    $ ~/Downloads/logstash-7.14/bin/logstash-plugin install ./logstash-filter-mariadb_guardium_filter-?.?.?.gem
-**Notes:**
-* Replace "?" with this plugin version
-* logstash-plugin may not handle relative paths well, so try to install the gem from a simple path, as in the example above.
-### Run on local Logstash
-To test your filter using your local Logstash installation, run
-    $ ~/Downloads/logstash-7.14/bin/logstash -f mariadb-test.conf

-This configuration file generates an Event and send it through the installed filter plugin.
+## 6. Limitations
+ - The following important fields could not be mappped with MariaDB audit logs.
+    - OS User  - Not available in Audit logs
+    - ClientIP - Not avaiable in Audit Logs
+    - Source Program - Not available in Audit Logs